 As a whole, the peloton is good for cycling performance because it offers a variety of endurance rides (some last up to 90 minutes) that challenge your stamina.

 It also offers training programs that help to improve your 5K, 10K, or even a marathon.

 If you want to learn more about peloton marathon training, check out my article here.

 In other words, the peloton makes you a better cyclist or endurance athlete because you can train intensity, training volume, and mileage at home.

-Studies have shown that high-load resistance training (heavyweights) is more effective for maximizing strength and training adaptations, comparing to lightweights (Schoenfeld et al. 2015).
+Studies have shown that high-load resistance training (heavyweights) is more effective for maximizing strength and training adaptations, compared to lightweights (Schoenfeld et al. 2015).

-Plus, the most effective exercises to build strength and lean mass are compound movements like deadlift, bench press, squat, pull-up, snatch, clean, and kettlebell swing using the barbell and heavier dumbbells.
-In the gym, you have access to do all of them.
+Plus, the most effective exercises to build strength and lean mass are compound movements using the barbell and heavier dumbbells, such as:

 Not only that.